thehenchnerd

 The Shake Weight, EMS (Electrical Muscle Stimulation) devices, and Ab Belts are classic examples of muscle-building contraptions that promise massive gains with minimal effort.
 These gadgets prey on people’s desire for shortcuts, but the truth is they’re all style and no substance.

-While EMS is used in medical and rehabilitation settings to treat injuries, there’s no evidence to support the claim that these devices can replace actual resistance training.
 The same goes for the Ab Belt, which promises six-pack abs with no effort.
 The reality is that visible abs come from a combination of fat loss and core-strengthening exercises, not from wearing a belt that zaps your stomach muscles.

 Supplements and Scams